subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 which is called the Hebb Rule.

-Under these this update rule it can be shown that if the network is in state $\xi^\mu$ at time $t$, then the time evolution rule given earlier leads to the following state change
+With this update rule it can be shown that if the network is in state $\xi^\mu$ at time $t$, then the time evolution rule given earlier leads to the following state change

 $$ sign(\sum_j J_{ij}\xi^\mu_j) = sign{1\over N} (\sum_j\sum_\nu \xi^\nu_i \xi^\nu_j \xi^\mu_j) = sign(\sum_\nu \xi^\nu_i \delta_{\nu\mu}) = sign(\xi^\mu_i) $$